 Key points to remember about DSCR loan requirements:

-- You’ll likely need a DSCR of at least 1.20 to qualify.
+- Minimum DSCR: Aim for a DSCR of 1.20 or higher to qualify.

-- Higher DSCR levels can lead to lower rates and favorable terms.
+- Better Terms: Higher DSCR ratios can secure lower rates and flexible terms.

 How Lenders Evaluate Your DSCR